KidSysco/jquery-ui-month-picker/README.md

 In version 2.4 and later the mask is constructed according to the <a href='#monthformat'>MonthFormat option</a>.
 </p>
 <p>
-NOTE: numeric literals in the MonthFormat will be editable by the user, if this is not the desired behavior you will have to use the <a href='http://digitalbush.com/projects/masked-input-plugin/'>.mask()</a> method manually.
+<b>NOTE:</b> numeric literals in the MonthFormat will be editable by the user, if this is not the desired behavior you will have to use the <a href='http://digitalbush.com/projects/masked-input-plugin/'>.mask()</a> method manually.
 </p>
 <p>
     Set the option upon init.